hirannor/phoenix-bundle/README.md

 ## Building and running the application

-Run the following maven command **mvn install -Pbuild-and-copy-angular-frontend** to build and copy angular UI to spring boot's static folder
+Run the following maven command **mvn install -Pdbdeployment, build-and-copy-angular-frontend** to initialize the database and to build and copy the angular UI to spring boot's static folder

 When the build is done run the following maven command **mvn spring-boot:run -Dspring-boot.run.profiles=production** in **phoenix-bundle/phoenix-web/** artifact